 When attempting to modify cat behavior, it is important that YOU maintain a calm and even temperament.
 If you are calm, the cat’s stress will be reduced making it easier to redirect his energies toward a more positive performance of his natural behaviors.

-Everything we have talked about so far regarding cat behavior are simplified generalizations that can be applied to all of your cats.
-Cats however, as every owner will tell you, are individuals, each with his or her own personality, likes and dislikes, and personal preferences.
+Everything we have talked about so far regarding cat behavior is simplified generalizations that can be applied to all of your cats.
+Cats, however, as every owner will tell you, are individuals, each with his or her own personality, likes and dislikes, and personal preferences.
 What stresses one cat to the point of dysfunction may not even phase another cat.
-And finding a puddle of urine on your counter top may be the only indication you have that one of your cats is unhappy.
+And finding a puddle of urine on your countertop may be the only indication you have that one of your cats is unhappy.